DiamondLightSource/tickit/docs/user/explanations/framework-summary.rst

 a given time.
 If it has, it will wait until that time then update the device and again any downstream of it.

-Adapters wait to recieve external interaction with the device.
-When this interaction causes something to change on the device which is interupting, an interupt is sent to the scheduler to let it know that the device needs updating immediately.
+Adapters wait to receive external interaction with the device.
+When this interaction causes something to change on the device which is interrupting, an interrupt is sent to the scheduler to let it know that the device needs updating immediately.
 The scheduler updates that device and then begins the cycle of updating the rest.
-When it finishes the tick caused by the interupt, the scheduler continues to wait until the next update.
+When it finishes the tick caused by the interrupt, the scheduler continues to wait until the next update.